ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

   (**Default** = `nothing`)
 * `linebreaks`: If `true`, then `\n` will break the line inside the cells.
                 (**Default** = `false`)
+* `minimum_columns_width`: A set of integers specifying the minimum width of each column.
+If the width is equal or lower than 0, then it will be ignored.
+If it is a single integer, then this number will be used as the minimum width of all columns.
+Notice that the parameter `columns_width` has precedence over this one.
+                           (**Default** = 0)
 * `noheader`: If `true`, then the header will not be printed.
 Notice that all keywords and parameters related to the header and sub-headers will be ignored. (**Default** = `false`)